Best camera for TikTok: cameras and phones to make great videos

 Reasons to avoid

 The Insta360 GO cameras have been built around the concept of being small, light and wearable – equipped with a powerful magnetic mount for hands-free shooting.
-However, the third iteration in the series throws something new into the mix: an Action Pod housing that essentially converts the thumb-sized camera into a GoPro-lite.
+The third iteration in the series threw something new into the mix: an Action Pod housing that essentially converted the thumb-sized camera into a GoPro-lite.
+However, with middling 2.7K video, it was lagging significantly behind its contemporaries.

-It's a good choice for TikTokers who want to capture 'slice-of-life' footage, but also want the option for GoPro-style waterproofing, and in a stroke it's much more versatile than its predecessors.
+The Insta360 GO 3s, its successor, corrects this with much-improved video and photo quality, able to capture great-looking 4K at up to 30p.
+It's a good choice for TikTokers who want to capture 'slice-of-life' footage, but also want the option for GoPro-style waterproofing.
 It's nice and easy to use too, with an excellent app and intuitive UI.
-Video quality is generally pretty good, though given that the resolution maxes out at 2.7K, its quality isn't quite up to the par of GoPro's.

 Reasons to buy